hemhemoh/Text-Summarization-App/README.md

 <li>NewsSummaryDataset which was used to tokenize and encode the dataset</li>
 <li>NewsSummaryDataModule which ws used to setup the output from the NewsSummaryDataset function and also to load them into dataloaders</li>
 <li>NewsSummaryModel: this is where the version of T5(t5-base) to be used was specified and downloaded.
 The model architecture was alsp fine tuned for custom dataset here.</li>
 <li>Summary: This function is used to generate summary on a piece of text by the user.
-This is the function that is used along with the fine-tuned model for deployment.<li>
+This is the function that is used along with the fine-tuned model for deployment.</li>

+ ## Project Walkthrough.
+ The section aims to give a walkthrough of the [model training](https://github.com/hemhemoh/Text-Summarization-App/blob/main/T5_transformers.ipynb) and the deployment aspect of the project.
+ ### Text preprocessing and Model building

+ - Setup and library imports: This is the first phase of any Machine learning data and it is at this point we switch to GPU(if necessary), install and import the libraries we need to get the project started(e.g numpy, torch, pytorch lightning).
+Some of these libraries can be imported/installed later in the project but I prefer to install mine at the beginning of my ipynb notebook.
+ - Getting the dataset from kaggle to google colab

 ## Limitations